 Sparta, fearing no one, was without city walls or fortifications, which is probably why so few traces are left of a remarkable people.
 At the height of their power, Greece's toughest, incorruptible, legendary warriors triumphed over Athens and the rest of Greece in the Peloponnesian Wars (431–404 BC).
 However, decisive defeat by Thebes at the Battle of Leuctra in 371 BC was the beginning of the end; this was followed by successive subjugations by the Macedonians, Romans, Goths and Slavs.

+The town was refounded in 1834 AD on the orders of King Otto.
 Mindful of history, Otto and his court felt that since Athens was to be rebuilt to reflect its former glory, so too should Sparta.
-There’s a pleasant enough square and a fascinating oil museum, and a few ruins attesting to its ancient pre-eminence.
-Most visitors head to the nearby site of Mystras, but it’s worth spending at least a few hours here.
+He didn't succeed, though it's a pleasant country town.
+A few ruins attest to its ancient pre-eminence and its proximity to the Byzantine glories of Mystras makes it a handy stop.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Sparta.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Sparta.